cmmaalouf/Kayak/README.md

 ## Design Stucture
 I tried making groupd for the paddle, the person, and the kayak model as a whole.
 The person is made up of another two groups upper arms and lower arms.
 I tried to make the rowing movement using these groups but it was easier to do this my individual parts.
+I made my persona and kayak from BoxGeometry SphereGeometry and Cylinder Geomertry.

+## Difficulties
+The hardest part of the project was modeling the movement of of the paddle to move the kayak.
+I had tried using the arm group as whole to move the paddle, but it would dislocate the arms for the persons body.
+Eventually I ended up moving the individual meshes of lower left arm and lower right arm to move the paddle.
+The next difficulty was to make it a quick motion.
+So I created a reset paddle function that went back to the 'neutral' state after paddling left or right.
+I found a method online that allowed the movement to wait before resetting the paddle.

 ## Examples